 You might be a renter, want to wheel your air conditioner around between rooms, or just simply don't have the cash for a fixed option.
 In any of these and more scenarios, a portable air conditioner is an option to consider, but because of their inefficiency it might be wise to know what you're in for if you get one.

-Firstly, 'portable' in our language is slightly different to a manufacturer's idea of portable!
+Firstly, 'portable' in our language is slightly different to a manufacturer's idea of portable.
 While you can install these units without modification to the building, you wouldn't want to lug one from room to room the way you do with a fan.
-They're heavy, not always easy to manoeuvre and require installation via a window kit.
-So, there's that.
+They're heavy (sometimes up to 40kg), not always easy to manoeuvre and require installation to your window using the supplied kit.

 Portable air conditioners work basically the same way as built-in air conditioning: sucking in warm and humid air, cooling and dehumidifying it and blowing it back into the room.
 Single-duct models, with a duct connected to a window to vent heat from the room, can be very effective at cooling most of the room, but they draw the air from the room (in order to cool it) and vent some of it outside.